blaine-t-bush/folia/resources/posts/overland-encounters-in-barrowmaze.md

 To keep things exciting when wandering the wilds, I've developed a few tables of random encounters.
 The goal here is to provide interesting encounters which are focused on a few specific factions and creature types, rather than sprawling tables of unrelated monsters.
 Each entry should have a built-in scenario.
 I don't want my players to encounter 1d6 bandits--I want them to encounter 1d6 bandits *doing something*.

 For context, I like to use a modified form of the [overloaded encounter die](http://www.necropraxis.com/2014/02/03/overloading-the-encounter-die/).
-For overland travel, it looks like this:
+For overland travel, it looks like this (click the dice to roll!):

 | 1d6 | RESULT |
 | --- | --- |